Shareholders' agreement: single majority owner retains control

 how shareholders will maintain their rights if they are not present at meetings

-roles of directors and actions by the company or a director that require shareholders’ consent: controls and redistributes power between shareholders so that majority shareholders cannot force decisions
+roles of directors and actions by the company or a director that require shareholders’ consent: controls and redistributes power between shareholders so that minority shareholders cannot club together to force certain decisions

 new shareholder rights and restrictions: even if he is a trustee in bankruptcy

 single director may delegate his or her powers